 Derived forms of cybernetics

 C20: from Greek kubernētēs steersman, from kubernan to steer, control

-The theoretical study of communication and control processes in biological, mechanical, and electronic systems, especially the comparison of these processes in biological and artificial systems.
+The scientific study of communication and control processes in biological, mechanical, and electronic systems.
+Research in cybernetics often involves the comparison of these processes in biological and artificial systems.

 The general study of control and communication systems in living organisms and machines, especially the mathematical analysis of the flow of information.
 The term cybernetics was coined by Norbert Wiener, an American mathematician of the twentieth century.